 - Uninitialized variables used in condition (IF-ELSE) statements cause errors (added in Microsoft SQL Server 2019 CU2)

-- If the UDF references certain intrinsic functions (e.g. @@ROWCOUNT) that may alter the results when inlined (added in Microsoft SQL Server 2019 CU2)
+- If the UDF references certain intrinsic functions (for example, @@ROWCOUNT) that may alter the results when inlined (added in Microsoft SQL Server 2019 CU2)

-- Aggregate functions being passed as parameters to a scalar UDF (added in Microsoft SQL Server 2019 CU2)
+- When aggregate functions are passed as parameters to a scalar UDF (added in Microsoft SQL Server 2019 CU2)

 - If the UDF references built-in views (for example: OBJECT_ID) (added in Microsoft SQL Server 2019 CU2)